These movies require the Flash Player plugin and a web browser with JavaScript enabled.

 ZipRider® Technology

-"The Utah Olympic Park installed two ZipRider®s in 2004.
+"“The Utah Olympic Park installed two ZipRider® rides in 2004.
 Since then we have seen the ZipRider® technology improve every year.
-The trolleys, seat belts, brake materials and terminal brakes have all changed.
-For us, the Equipment Retrieval System has been the biggest improvement.
-It has greatly simplified our operation."
+The trolleys, harnesses, brake materials and terminal brake assemblies have all changed.
+For us, the Equipment Retrieval System was a great improvement, as it greatly simplified our operation.
+The new trolley upgrades in 2014 greatly reduced our annual maintenance costs.""

 Charlie Schnetzler, Utah Olympic Park, Ski Jump Supervisor.